mityu/yoMMD/doc/configuration.rst

-- ``default-gaze-position``: array of floats with 3 elements (optional, default: \[0, 10, 0\])
+- ``default-gaze-position``: array of floats with 3 elements (optional, default: [0, 10, 0])
     The default gaze position on model world.
-The value should be specified in the order of \[x, y, z\].
+The value should be specified in the order of [x, y, z].
 The coordinate system is right-handed coordinate system, as described in ``default-camera-potision`` option.

 - ``default-scale``: float (optional, default: 1.0)
     The default scale factor of MMD model.

 - ``gravity``: float (optional, default: 9.8)
     The gravity value used in physics simulation.

+- ``light-direction``: array of floats with 3 elements. (optional, default: [-0.5, -1.0, -0.5])
+    The direction vector of light.  yoMMD automatically normalizes this vector, so you don't have to normalize this vector.

 - ``simulation-fps``: float (optional, default: 60.0)
     A parameter of physics simulation.